 The Emergency Contraceptive Pill (ECP) can prevent a pregnancy when used soon after a single act of unprotected sexual intercourse/acitivity or following failure of birth control (e.g. the condom breaks, missed pills).

 ECP can be taken up to 120 hours or 5 days (the sooner, the better) following intercourse.
 It is important to note that this is not 100% effective in preventing pregnancy and offers NO protection against sexually transmitted infections.
 The Emergency Contraceptive Pill is available at the Health & Wellness Centre.

-Students can call and speak to one of the nurses to discuss ECP options and the nurse will discuss how to purchase this option from the Health & Wellness Centre.
-If the Health & Wellness Centre is closed please visit your nearest pharmacy or walk-in clinic and request the Emergency Contraceptive Pill.
+Students can call and speak to one of the nurses to discuss ECP options and how to purchase from the Health & Wellness Centre.
+If the Health & Wellness Centre is closed please visit your nearest pharmacy and request the Emergency Contraceptive Pill.

 For more information about the various types of Emergency Contraception, please visit What's Next For Me.